It's Official: Spanx's Faux-Leather Leggings Make My Butt Look Great

 ”

-I opted for styling these with some black square toe booties, gold jewelry, faux leather cropped top, and a zebra button-down.
+I opted for styling these with some black square toe booties, gold jewellery, faux leather cropped top, and a zebra button-down.
 You could go more casual with sneakers and an oversize shirt-jacket and baseball cap, too.
 These are black leggings after all, so pretty easy to style up or down!
 (Hot Halloween Tip: I can easily see these being used for a Sandy from Grease-themed costume.)
-Currently, you can actually snag the style in fun new colorways and patterns for the fall and winter season — including a white and red snake print along with a beautiful croc-effect style.
+Currently, you can actually snag the style in fun new colourways and patterns for the winter season — including a white and red snake print along with a beautiful croc-effect style.

 After trying these on, I now understand the Spanx Faux Leather Legging hype.
-With the under-$100 price point, smoothing effect, flexibility, ultra-high waist...you get the point...these are the ultimate wear-with-anything, do-almost-anything-in black leggings.
-SO: if you're looking for a versatile piece that you’d definitely get a lot of use out of during the fall and winter seasons, consider adding these popular puppies to cart ASAP.
+With the under-£100 price point, smoothing effect, flexibility, ultra-high waist...you get the point...these are the ultimate wear-with-anything, do-almost-anything-in black leggings.
+SO: if you're looking for a versatile piece that you’d definitely get a lot of use out of during the autumn and winter seasons, consider adding these popular puppies to cart ASAP.

 After trying these on, I now understand the Spanx Faux Leather Legging hype.
-With the under-$100 price point, smoothing effect, flexibility, ultra-high waist...you get the point...these are the ultimate wear-with-anything, do-almost-anything-in black leggings.
-SO: if you're looking for a versatile piece that you’d definitely get a lot of use out of during the fall and winter seasons, consider adding these popular puppies to cart ASAP.
+With the under-£100 price point, smoothing effect, flexibility, ultra-high waist...you get the point...these are the ultimate wear-with-anything, do-almost-anything-in black leggings.
+SO: if you're looking for a versatile piece that you’d definitely get a lot of use out of during the autumn and winter seasons, consider adding these popular puppies to cart ASAP.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission